wendyverdonk93/docs/content/tools/multisafepay-control/paying-out-your-balance.md

 ---
 title : "Paying out your account balance"
 weight: 9
-meta_title: "MultiSafepay Control - Paying out your balance - MultiSafepay Docs"
+meta_title: "MultiSafepay account - Paying out your balance - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases: